Bryan Kilgallin's mental health

 Settlement

-In April 2019, EML agreed to a settlement with my solicitors.
+In April 2019, EML reached a settlement with my solicitors, ending the legal proceedings.

-Then In October, the insurer started paying my medical bills.
-But I found out that was short thousands of dollars!
-In December, I revised my lawyers’ spreadsheet.
-On seeing which, the other party agreed to pay me the balance.
+Then In October of that year, the insurer started paying my medical bills.
+But I later discovered they were short by thousands of dollars!
+After I revised my lawyers’ spreadsheet in December, the other party agreed to pay the remaining balance.

-In addition, in December, I also received, net of tax, payment for "incapacity".
-That was for loss of income.
+In December, I received an after-tax payment for "incapacity", which compensated for the loss of income.